marionettejs/backbone.marionette/docs/marionette.regionmanager.md

 rm.removeRegion("foo");
 ```

-A region will have its `destroy` method called before
+A region will have its `empty` method called before
 it is removed from the RegionManager instance and
 `stopListening` is called.